LiveNathan/blog/_posts/2025-11-10-balancing-three-phase-power-a-learning-journey-for-av-technicians.md

 ### Audio Amplifiers

+#### 12dB Crest Factor

-For professional power amplifiers, the industry standard is to use "1/8 Power Pink Noise" for typical real-world power calculations—this is pink noise at about 9 dB below the amplifier's clipping point.[^5] (The conversion: 10 · log₁₀(1/8) ≈ -9.03 dB)
+For professional power amplifiers, "1/8 Power Pink Noise" has been historically used for typical real-world power calculations—this is pink noise at about 9 dB below the amplifier's clipping point.[^5] (The conversion: 10 · log₁₀(1/8) ≈ -9.03 dB)

 This 1/8-power measurement provides a good approximation of typical speech and music signals being driven as loud as possible without clipping.
+As it says in the d&b D40 Reference Manual, "This represents the use case of live music or less compressed recorded music."

 The reason 1/8 power is used comes down to the signal's Crest Factor.
 Crest Factor describes the ratio between the signal's peak energy and its average (RMS) energy.
 Live music and speech have a high crest factor (around 12 dB), meaning they have large, short peaks but low average power draw.
 Planning for the full power (like a constant sine wave) would result in a grossly oversized power plan that the client wouldn't need to pay for.